European Traveler

 Best Times to Visit the Musée d’Orsay

-The best times to visit the Musée d’Orsay are early morning right at opening time, late afternoon, or Thursday evening when the museum closes late.
+The best times to visit the Musée d’Orsay are early morning right at opening time, late afternoon, or Thursday evening when the museum closes late (and cheaper for admission after 18:00).
 (The Marmottan Monet Museum is also open Thursday evenings — the largest collection of Monet paintings is easily reached from the D’Orsay on RER trains C.)

 The worst times to visit the Musée d’Orsay are Tuesdays (when the Louvre is closed and the D’Orsay busy even early morning), weekends (although right at opening usually not that bad but it will get busy quickly), and school holidays, especially over Easter, summer, and Christmas.
 Time-slot reservation tickets get visitors in easy enough but the museum is likely to be unpleasantly full.